matchai/awesome-pinned-gists/README.md

 - [github-stats-box](https://github.com/bokub/github-stats-box) - Update a pinned gist to contain your GitHub statistics.
 - [lang-box](https://github.com/inokawa/lang-box) - Update a pinned gist to contain languages of your recent commits in GitHub

+## Custom

+Displaying data from user-defined content in a pinned gist.

+- [date-box](https://github.com/kf-liu/date-box) - Update a pinned gist to contain your anniversaries and countdown days (or hours).

 ## Resources

 Resources for keeping pinned gists updated.